 -

-While the overall cooker is stainless steel, pay attention to the base construction.
-As mentioned, triply stainless steel cookers, featuring an aluminum core between two layers of stainless steel, offer the best of both worlds: the durability and non-reactivity of steel with the excellent heat conductivity of aluminum.
+Material (Focus on Stainless Steel): While the overall cooker is stainless steel, pay attention to the base construction.
+Triply stainless steel cookers, featuring an aluminum core between two layers of stainless steel, offer the best of both worlds: the durability and non-reactivity of steel with the excellent heat conductivity of aluminum.
 This design ensures even heating and is often induction-compatible.
-Look for high-grade stainless steel to guarantee longevity and consistent performance. -
+Look for high-grade stainless steel to guarantee longevity and consistent performance.

-Stainless steel pressure cookers come in two main types:- Stovetop Models: These are the classic design, used on gas, electric, or induction cooktops.
-They tend to reach higher pressures and cook slightly faster than electric models.
-Stovetop cookers are often praised for their ability to achieve a superior sear on meats, as they can reach higher temperatures.
-Many stovetop models are induction-compatible, making them versatile for various kitchen setups.
+- Stovetop Models: These classic designs are used on gas, electric, or induction cooktops.
+They tend to reach higher pressures and cook slightly faster, often praised for their ability to achieve a superior sear on meats.
+Many stovetop models are induction-compatible.

 Comparing Popular Stainless Steel Pressure Cooker Types